Police investigate video showing MS students simulating sex, yelling racist rants

 It showcases football players from Short Pump Middle School simulating sex acts with black players on the ground and other students on top.

 "What’s going on?
-He's (expletive) a flack,” students say in an exchange.
+He's (expletive) a black,” students say in an exchange.

 "We gonna (expletive) the black outta these African-American children from Uganda,” a student said in text placed over the video.